Load low-bandwidth site?

 What security threats do aid workers face?

-In 2021, nearly 235 million people around the world – 1 in 33 – will need humanitarian assistance or protection.
+In 2024, an estimated 300 million people around the world were in need of humanitarian assistance and protection, due to conflicts, climate emergencies and other drivers.
 The frontline is not becoming safer, and without support, GISF cannot continue to keep aid workers and their programmes safe.
 Although this puts vital aid and development work at risk, governments are reluctant to fund support activities, and institutional funding is disappearing.

 Become a Business Partner